VitorAguiar/R-workshop-ibusp/slides/ggplot2.md

 ----

 -   transforms the data, typically by summarising it in some manner
--   can add new computed variables to the original dataset (e.g., ..density..)

 position adjustments
 --------------------

--   normally used with discrete data
+-   normally used with discrete data (bars)
 -   adjustments to deal with overlap

 scales